shrx404/hackathon418-Final/configs/README.md

-# ⚙️ `configs/`: Training & Model Configurations
+# Settings for Training and Model

-This folder stores the configuration files used for setting up and fine-tuning the model.
+The `configs/` folder has all the files that we use to set up and adjust the model.

-## What's inside?
+## What is in this folder?

-- **`terramind_seg.yaml`**: A `terratorch` configuration file containing the recipe for the neural network.
-It includes:
+- **`terramind_seg.yaml`**: This is a file that has all the details for the network.
+It tells us about:

-  - Base foundation model details (`terramind_v1_tiny` etc.)
+The model we are using (`terramind_v1_tiny` and others) The decoder settings we need (`UperNet`)
-  - Decoder settings (`UperNet`)
+How fast we learn, how many things we look at each time and what we do when we are wrong Where to find the data and how to split it up

-  - Learning rates, batch sizes, and loss functions
+The `configs/` folder is where we keep all the model configuration files.
+We use these files to set up the model and make it work right.
-  - Dataset paths and splits
+The `terramind_seg.yaml` file is like a recipe, for the network.
+It has all the details we need to make the model work.